FudaWiki/fudawiki-files/hanafuda/games/nylon-ppong.md

 A player with **two cards in hand of the same month as the card on top of the discard pile** can, instead of drawing a card from the draw pile, **call 'ppong'** [뽕] or 'pong' [뻥], and **discard those two cards** from their hand.
 They must still **discard a card from their hand afterward** to end the turn.

+> Some players allow calling 'ppong' out of turn.
+In this case the player who called 'ppong' discards a card as usual and play continues to the next player from the player who just called 'ppong'.
+{.is-warning}

 If a player **goes out** (discards all cards in hand) by calling 'ppong', the **round ends immediately**.

 ## Stop